Country of origin labelling

 On 10 May 2021 the Consumer Information Standards (Origin of Food) Regulations 2021 (the Regulations) were made under the Fair Trading Act 1986.
 These Regulations give effect to the requirements in the Act by setting the detailed country of origin labelling requirements.

-The Regulations commence on 12 November 2021 and do not apply to frozen foods until 12 May 2023 (i.e. 18 months after commencement as required in the Consumers' Right to Know (Country of Origin of Food) Act 2018).
+The Regulations will now commence on 12 February 2022 and do not apply to frozen foods until 12 May 2023.

 You can read: